Exclamation mark: Computing

-An exclamation mark starts history expansions in many Unix shells such as bash and tcsh where !! executes the previous command and !* refers to all of the arguments from the previous command.
+An exclamation mark starts history expansions in many Unix shells such as bash and tcsh where !! executes the previous command and !* refers to all the arguments from the previous command.

-Acorn RISC OS uses filenames starting with pling to create an application directory: for instance a file called !Run is executed when the folder containing it is double-clicked (holding down shift prevents this).
+Acorn RISC OS uses filenames starting with pling to create an application directory: for instance, a file called !Run is executed when the folder containing it is double-clicked (holding down shift prevents this).
 There is also !Boot (executed the first time the application containing it comes into view of the filer), !Sprites (icons), !Help, and others.

-In APL, !x is used for factorial of x (backwards from math notation), and also for the binomial coefficient: k!n means $\tbinom nk$ or n!/k!(n–k)!.
+In APL, !x is used for the factorial of x (backwards from math notation), and also for the binomial coefficient: k!n means $\tbinom nk$ or n!/k!(n–k)!.

-BBC BASIC used pling as an indirection operator, equivalent to PEEK and POKE of four bytes at once.
+BBC BASIC used the exclamation mark as an indirection operator, equivalent to PEEK and POKE of four bytes at once.

 BCPL, the precursor of C, used "!" for pointer and array indirection: !P is equivalent to *P in C, and P!3 is equivalent to P[3] in C.

+In the Xbase family of programming languages, which includes dBase and FoxPro, an exclamation mark, when used as part of an expression, indicates negation.
+For example, != means "not equal to".
+At the start of a line of code, it is a synonym for RUN (which executes an external program).

 In the Haskell programming language, "!" is used to express strictness.

 In the Kotlin programming language, "!!" ("double-bang") is the not-null assertion operator, used to override null safety so as to allow a null pointer exception.

 In the ML programming language (including Standard ML and OCaml), "!" is the operator to get the value out of a "reference" data structure.